 - In King of the Hill, Cotton had a romance with a Japanese nurse, Michiko, during the final days of World War II.
 Unlike the usual connotations of this trope where one of the lovers is using the other, their romance was real and Michiko is the only woman Cotton truly loved and respected.
 In the two-parter "Returning Japanese," the Hill family travels to Japan so that Cotton can reconnect with his old love, and it turned out he fathered a child with her, Hank's older half-brother Junichiro.

 - US law allows for the sponsored immigration to the United States of those fathered by Americans between 1951 and October 1982 in Cambodia, Korea, Laos, Vietnam and Thailand.
 Significantly, it does not cover the Philippines and Japan.
+And these are supposed to be America's strongest allies in Asia.
+What the Hell, Hero?

 - Inverted with a subsect of Japanese women called "Gaijin Hunters".
 They're a group of Race Fetishists that seek handsome foreign men (usually white) so they can become pregnant with a half-Japanese, half-foreign child, and then dump their boyfriend and vanish with the child.